rottytooth/Rivulet/tutorial.md

 13   ╰─╷
 ```

-Had we marked this as list2list (ending the action strand with a ref indicator), it would append the entirety of `list2` to `list1`, leaving `list2` empty.
+Had we marked this as list2list, we would have ended the action strand with a ref indicator (a half-blank followed by half-line: `╵╷╴╶` ), with no preference for vertical or horizontal ending.
+That would append the entirety of `list2` to `list1`, leaving `list2` empty.

 ## A While Loop